olras/olras/olras/topic_map.md

 E = \Delta \sqrt{1 - t \sin^2 \frac{\varphi}{2}}
 $$(short_junction)

 ## Large normal region perspective
 <!-- When quasiparticles spend most of the time in the normal region, the superconductors become hard wall boundaries. -->
 In the opposite limit, the normal region is sufficiently large for the quasiparticles to spend most of the time outside of the superconductor.
 In other words, in the *long junction* limit, the quasiparticle dwell time $\tau_\text{dw} = v_F / L $ (with $v_F$ the Fermi velocity, $L$ the size of the normal region, and $\hbar$ the reduced Plank constant) becomes much larger than the Andreev reflection time $\hbar/\Delta$, as follows from the uncertainty relation.
 The quasiparticle wave functions then are linear superpositions of travelling waves, matched at the interfaces with the superconductor by the effective boundary conditions.

-To derive the spectrum of a long junction we use a semiclassical approach.
+While it is possible to use the scattering formalism to derive the spectrum of a long junction, we resort to a simpler semiclassical approach.
 In particular, we apply the [Bohr-Sommerfeld](https://en.wikipedia.org/wiki/Old_quantum_theory#Basic_principles) condition, which states that bound states arise when there are closed trajectories in which quasiparticles acquire a total phase of $2 \pi n$, with $n$ integer.
 We consider right-moving electron in the weak link.
 As it moves through the weak link, it acquires a dynamical phase $kL$.